HrishitaC/much-ado-about-accessibility/README.md

 In the first code block in `Code/API_calls.ipynb`, assign the variables `target_og_query_file_path`, `target_og_query_file_path`, and `target_og_query_file_path` the names of the file containing the autistic user queries, rephrased autistic user queries, and control group queries respectively and then run all all the code blocks in `Code/API_calls.ipynb` one after the other.

-After all code blocks have run successfully, the `Data/` folder should be populated with CSV files corresponding to the responses elicited from Google, Bing, ChatGPT, and Gemini, respectively.
+After all code blocks have run successfully, the `Data/` folder should be populated with excel files corresponding to the responses elicited from Google, Bing, ChatGPT, and Gemini, respectively.

 ## Accessibility analysis
 To create the accessibility profiles of each IAS run the code blocks in `Code/accessibility_analysis.ipynb` in order.
 To compare the generated accessibility profiles run the code blocks in `Code/stas_computation.ipynb` in order.